-- Velocity = Acceleration \ Time - Acceleration = Velocity / Time
+- Velocity = Acceleration Time - Acceleration = Velocity / Time turn Axis_2 cw goto next monitor (and Axis_1:stopped Axis_2:stopped)

 In this example, we are running a 2:1 ratio between the two axes.
 The motion on each axis will ramp up and down simultaneously.